-The following table sets forth all cash compensation paid by us, as well as certain other compensation paid or accrued, in fiscal 2021 to each of the following named executive officers.
-The total amount was \$3.8 million in 2021.
-A total 483,697 options were awarded to executive directors and executive officers in 2021.
-This amount does not include business travel, relocation, professional and business association dues and expenses reimbursed to such persons, and other benefits commonly reimbursed or paid by companies in our industry.
-In addition to the compensation included in the table below, which covers the fiscal year ended December 31, 2021, we issued an aggregate of 977,614 options to the persons included in the table below since January 1, 2022 through the date of this report.
+The following table sets forth all cash compensation paid by us, as well as certain other compensation paid or accrued, in fiscal 2022 to each of the following named executive officers.
+The total amount was \$3.6 million in 2022.
+A total 977,614 options were awarded to executive directors and executive officers in 2022.
+This amount does not include business travel, relocation, professional and business association dues, and expenses reimbursed to such persons, and other benefits commonly reimbursed or paid by companies in our industry.
+In addition to the compensation included in the table below, which covers the fiscal year ended December 31, 2022, we issued an aggregate of 226,153 options to the persons included in the table below since January 1, 2023 through the date of this report.
 (See "Item 6.
 Directors, Senior Management and Employees - E. Share Ownership")

-The base salary of Mr. Ian Huen will be adjusted to HK\$223,200 (approximately US\$28,615 per month) with effect from March 1, 2022.
+On June 1, 2022, Mr. Huen resigned as Chief Executive Officer but remains on the Company's board as a non-executive director.
+The base salary of Mr. Huen has been adjusted to HK\$213,200 (approximately US\$27,333 per month) effective from the same date.